Daniel Pinto (financier): Early career

 In 1993, Pinto began his career in the corporate finance department of British merchant bank SG Warburg (subsequently UBS Warburg), working in both London and Paris.
-During his tenure, he provided advisory services to various industrial groups, institutions, and governments, specialising in mergers, acquisitions, and privatisations.
+During his tenure, he provided advisory services to various industrial groups, institutions, and governments, specialising in mergers, acquisitions and privatisations.

 In 2000, he became Chief Executive of a venture capital firm backed by CVC Capital Partners.

-Stanhope Capital

-In 2004, Pinto founded Stanhope Capital Group, an asset management and advisory firm.
-As of 2023, the independent investment firm operates internationally, overseeing about USD 34.0 billion dollars on behalf of entrepreneurs, families, charities, and other institutions.
-In June 2011, the firm acquired Jewson Associates, a specialist charity adviser to UK charities and university endowments.
-Subsequently, in November 2020, the firm announced its merger with US-based FWM Holdings, the owner of Forbes Family Trust, LGL, and Optima.
-Later, in December 2022, the firm announced its merger with Arche Associates, a Luxembourg-based wealth manager.

-Stanhope Capital has received numerous awards, including "Asset Management Firm of the Year for Ultra High Net Worth clients" at the Spears Wealth Management Awards, as well as "Private Investment Office of the Year" at both the Citywealth Magic Circle Awards and the STEP Awards.